OmarAymanMahfouz/Notepad/README.md

 Software description
 --------------------
-This application is a clone of MS notepad with almost same features and functionalities.
+This application is a simple Notepad application that allows you to create or modify a text document

 How it works
 -